LucasDiogo96/S.O.L.I.D/README.md

     }

  ```
-And here we have the business that use the persistence class, but if you observe it the save method needs to instantiate the repository if it needs to use that.
+And here we have the business that uses the persistence class, but if you observe it the save method needs to instantiate the repository if it needs to use that.

 ```csharp
     public class Business